Home Uses

 • Freshens Breath

-• Has Fluoride
+• May have Fluoride

 • Various Flavors

-It’s important to keep in mind that mouthwash should be used alongside regular brushing and flossing- not as a replacement.
+It’s important to keep in mind that mouthwash should be used alongside regular brushing and flossing – not as a replacement.
 For those who experience dry mouth or allergic reactions to certain ingredients, salt water rinse may provide relief.
 Consequently, individuals with these sensitivities must select an appropriate alternative when necessary.